adsnjhfyeqw231eas/jenkins-k8s-pod-deployment/README.md

 -  add dockerhub credential to jenkins (global cred) with username and password(dockerhub token)

--  to avoid error "jenkisn pipeline error: Please login as the user "ubuntu" rather than the user "root". make entry to /etc/sudoers:
+-  to avoid error "jenkins pipeline error: Please login as the user "ubuntu" rather than the user "root". make entry to /etc/sudoers:
 $ sudo visudo
 jenkins ALL=(ALL) ALL